-Other than Kamoa-Kakula (which commenced production in 2021), Ivanhoe's mineral projects are in the exploration and development stage, are without current or historic production (other than historical production at the Kipushi Project by third parties), and are located in states which are subject to higher political risks and instabilities than other countries.
-All of Ivanhoe's Projects, except for the Western Foreland Exploration Project, have significant third-party joint venture partners, and Ivanhoe relies on such partners to varying degrees to successfully execute its exploration and development plans at such Projects, and to operate Kamoa-Kakula.
+Other than Kamoa-Kakula (which commenced production in 2021), Ivanhoe's mineral projects are in the exploration and development stage, are without current or historic production (other than historical production at the Kipushi Project by third parties), and in states which are subject to higher socio-political risks and instabilities than other countries.
+All of Ivanhoe's Projects, have third-party joint venture partners, and Ivanhoe relies on such partners to varying degrees to successfully execute its exploration and development plans at such Projects, and to operate Kamoa-Kakula.
 Metal prices are also subject to significant volatility, which affects the economic viability of the Projects.
 Anyone investing in the Company must rely on the ability, expertise, judgement, discretion, integrity and good faith of the management of the Company.
 There is no guarantee that Ivanhoe will be able to secure financing to meet the future development needs of its mineral projects.